 - For the boom setup, the counterweight is too high.

-- The crane is travelling up a slope.
+- The crane is traveling up a slope.

 - Insufficient timbers are mounted under the outrigger pads below the counterweight while the crane is on soft land.